ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 A technical risk assessment identifies extra controls for systems that need formal accreditation.
 The assessment follows [HMG Information Assurance Standard No. 1 \& 2][hmgias2].
 The systems are also subject to a Business Impact Assessment (BIA).

-For example, an assessment might need you to have extra checks for logging in to an account or service.
+For example, an assessment might find that you should have extra checks for logging in to an account or service.
 The checks might depend on various factors such as:

 - time of login
 - location of login